JoshCheek/deject/Readme.md

   end

   # forced to deal with the dependency *every place* you use this class
-  def initialize(arg1, some_dependency, arg2=default)
+  def initialize(some_dependency, arg1, arg2=default)
   end

-  # okay, that's not too bad unless:
+  # okay, this isn't too bad unless:
-  #   You want to change the default
+  #   1) You want to change the default
-  #
+  #   2) You only have one other optional arg
+  #      as you must degrade the interface for this new requirement
-  #   Your options aren't simple, (e.g. will be passed to some other class as I was dealing with when I decided to write this), then you will have to namespace your options and theirs
+  #   3) Your options aren't simple,
+  #     (e.g. will be passed to some other class as I was dealing with when I decided to write this),
+  #     then you will have to namespace your options and theirs
   def initializing(arg1, options={})
     arg2 = options.fetch(:arg2) { default }
     self.some_dependency = options.fetch(:some_dependency) { default }